KOBUKOVUI/HiddenBlade/README.md

-# Hidden Blace
+# Hidden Blade
-## Password Generation and Evaluation Tool Based on Machine Learning 🔐🔐🔐
+## Password Generation and Evaluation Tool Based on Machine Learning 🔐

 This project leverages **Machine Learning** to estimate the strength of Vietnamese and **English** passwords, helping enhance security by predicting password strength with high accuracy.